 As long as your local climate and travel patterns don't require protection in temperatures below the upper 20s, the Arrowood Triclimate is a versatile and comprehensive pick.
 It could be the only jacket you own, for everything from summer rains to winter slush, and everything in between.
 You get all this at a price near the bottom of our selection.

-Three in one jackets are appealing to many users.
+A three-in-one jacket is appealing to many users.
 They are only the best choice, however, for a limited cross-section of winter residents.
 If you fit this demographic, compare the Arrowood to the Columbia Mission and make your choice.